Big-Bain/Big-Bain/README.md

-- Hello, I am Big-Bain
+- Hello, I am Big Bain
 - Attempting to learn how to code in c#, starting small with python, but only for a couple projects
 - 🍔💥